TimTrademark/best-list/README.md

 ## About

-BestList is a simple python script that combines Wordlists (default is SecLists Password Lists) to create the ultimate list, because why would you pick one when you can have them all right?
+BestList is a simple python script that combines Wordlists (Rockyou, SecLists, ...) to create the ultimate list, because why would you pick one when you can have them all right?

 ## Usage